Skip to main content Skip to search Skip to main navigation

 This course consisted of two upwind, two downwind, and two reach legs.

 The importance of downwind sailing increased with this course type.
-Unlike the triangle course, where strategy mainly focused on upwind sections, the trapezoid required a stronger emphasis on downwind skills.
+Unlike the triangle course, where strategy mainly focused on upwind sections.
+The trapezoid required a much stronger downwind skills.
 Competitors who could plane and execute efficient gybes could gain several places, although the front of the fleet didn’t change much after the second upwind leg.

 The IODA course has two upwind legs, one reach, and one downwind leg.

-Compared to the trapezoid used in Hungarian races, the IODA course places more emphasis on upwind legs in a race.
+Compared to the trapezoid used in Hungarian races, the IODA course places greater emphasis on upwind sailing.
 Additionally, with a recommended 45-minute duration, the start becomes crucial.
-Due to the course structure, after the start and first upwind leg (excluding the reach), there’s little opportunity to make significant gains except on the downwind leg and the final upwind to the finish.
+Due to the course structure, after the start and first upwind leg (excluding the reach), there’s little opportunity to make significant gains except on the downwind leg and the final upwind leg to the finish.
 Leaving everything until the last upwind leg isn’t wise, so a strong start is essential.

 Breaking Down the IODA Course by Numbers: